Guide To IHG One Rewards Diamond Elite Status

 In the interest of full disclosure, OMAAT earns a referral bonus for anyone that’s approved through some of the below links.
 The information and associated card details on this page for the Hilton Honors American Express Aspire Card has been collected independently by OMAAT and has not been reviewed or provided by the card issuer.
 These are the best publicly available offers (terms apply) that we have found for each product or service.
 Opinions expressed here are the author's alone, not those of the bank, credit card issuer, airline, hotel chain, or product manufacturer/service provider, and have not been reviewed, approved or otherwise endorsed by any of these entities.
 Please check out our advertiser policy for further details about our partners, and thanks for your support!

-We recently saw IHG revamp its loyalty program, with the introduction of IHG One Rewards.
-I’d argue that the new program represents a significant improvement over the old program, thanks to the new benefits that have been introduced.
+In 2022, we saw IHG revamp its loyalty program, with the introduction of IHG One Rewards.
+I’d argue that the updated program represents a significant improvement over the old program, thanks to the new suite of benefits that have been introduced.

-In this post, I wanted to take a closer look at the benefits of IHG One Rewards Diamond status, which is the program’s top-tier status (I previously wrote a guide to IHG One Rewards Platinum status).
+In this post, I wanted to take a closer look at the benefits of IHG One Rewards Diamond status, which is the program’s top-tier status (I’ve separately written a guide about IHG One Rewards Platinum status).
 How do you earn the status, what are the benefits of being a member, and is it worth it?

 How to earn IHG One Rewards Diamond status